-All members of the Nomination Committee are non-executive directors and the majority, including the Chairman, are independent.
+All members of the Nomination Committee are independent non-executive directors.

-PRINCIPLE 8THE GOVERNING BODY SHOULD ENSURE THAT ITS ARRANGEMENTS FOR DELEGATION WITHIN(continued)ITS OWN STRUCTURES PROMOTE INDEPENDENT JUDGEMENT, AND ASSIST WITH BALANCE OF POWER AND THE EFFECTIVE DISCHARGE OF ITS DUTIES.
+PRINCIPLE 8 THE GOVERNING BODY SHOULD ENSURE THAT ITS ARRANGEMENTS FOR DELEGATION WITHIN (continued) ITS OWN STRUCTURES PROMOTE INDEPENDENT JUDGEMENT, AND ASSIST WITH BALANCE OF POWER AND THE EFFECTIVE DISCHARGE OF ITS DUTIES.